LeaderLou1/LeaderLou1/README.md

 ### 🚀 About Me

+- I’m open to work in Full-Stack development and Data Engineering roles
 - 🎓 CS Student
 - 🌍 Founder of **The Brooklyn Web Designer**
 - 💻 Web Designer in Luxury Interior Design